 - 1. How old do I have to be to start an apprenticeship?
 Individuals over the age of 16, spending at least 50% of their working hours in England over the duration of their apprenticeship and not in full-time education can apply for an apprenticeship.
 There is no upper age limit. - 2.
-What is the National Minimum Wage for Apprentices? as of April 2021 this currently stands at £4.30 per hour. - 3.
+What is the National Minimum Wage for Apprentices? as of April 2023 this currently stands at £5.28 per hour. - 3.
 Does my wage increase over the course of the apprenticeship?
 Apprentices are entitled to move from the apprentice wage to the minimum wage for their age, if they are over 19 and have completed the first year of their apprenticeship. - 4.
 As an apprentice how many days holiday do I receive?
 You are entitled to 20 days paid holiday. - 5.
 Should apprentices be paid, even when they are on training which is part of their apprenticeship?
 Yes training is part of the apprenticeship so should be paid. - 6.
 As an Apprentice, do I not need to pay taxes on my wage?
-As of April 2021, anyone who earns more than £12,570 per year must pay tax.
-Anything over £12,500 you will be taxed 20% on. - 7.
+Anyone who earns more than the taxable threshold per year must pay tax so if this applies to the apprentice, then yes, they will have to pay tax like any other employee. - 7.
 How many hours a week will I work as an apprentice?
 If you are under 18, you are not allowed to work more than 40 hours.
 But, you will have to work a minimum of 30 hours a week to meet the requirements of your apprenticeship. - 8.
 How long do apprenticeships last?
 Apprenticeships must last for at least 12 months. - 9.
 Do I have to sign an agreement?
 Both employee and employer must sign an Apprenticeship agreement, which states the skill, trade or occupation the apprentice is being trained for.
 This is supplementary to a standard employment contract.